 Some years it's a tough call figuring out what the best album of the year is.
 In 1992 it wasn't even close.
-Pantera was head and shoulders above the rest of the field.
+Pantera were head and shoulders above the rest of the field.
 As grunge continued its dominance on the sales charts, radio and MTV, 1992 wasn't a spectacular year for heavy metal.
 There were some good releases, but in terms of depth of quality it wasn't one of the best years.
-Here are my choices for the best heavy metal albums released in 1992.
+Here are our choices for the best heavy metal albums released in 1992.

 While Cowboys From Hell paved the way, Vulgar Display Of Power cemented Pantera as a massively influential force in metal.
 They took thrash to the next level with more anger and extremity and harsher vocals.
 Dimebag Darrell's guitar work was incomparable, and this album found Pantera putting all the ingredients together into a lethal combination that was their strongest all around release.